Alvov1/Alvov1/README.md

-I am a qualified specialist in the field of information technologies and information security.
-I have experience in system programming, reverse engineering, cryptography, various database management systems, and networking with a focus on information security.
+I am a qualified specialist with an MSc in Information Security and an experienced C++ / Rust developer, focusing on backend development, cybersecurity, and security research.
+My expertise includes system programming, networking, cryptography, reverse engineering, and dev-sec-ops

-I am also familiar with the C++ standard library and have experience in template metaprogramming.
-I've experience developing Web applications, desktop applications with a graphical interface, and multithreaded synchronization.
-In my free time, I actively use C/C++, Rust, and Python for development.
-I also have experience in Assembly, GoLang, Java/Kotlin
+My main spheres of interest are template metaprogramming in C++, developing complex multithreaded synchronization systems involving networking, tasks involving hardware acceleration on GPU (Cuda/OpenCL/Metal), and smart contracts development (Solidity / Rust)